How to Gather and Prepare Firewood

 Even properly seasoned wood will eventually decay, which makes it less efficient and harder to burn.
 Decay starts after four or five years, so keep track of when your wood was stacked and use it before Mother Nature does.

 Wood burning with firewood and a fire starter is nothing new, no matter if you’re building a fire to heat your camping coffee pot or to serve dinner with your camping mess kit, but that doesn’t mean it’s a no-brainer.
 Each step of the process has its potential pitfalls, from legal gathering to felling the tree, and safe preparation through proper limbing, bucking, splitting, and, finally, stacking.

 Follow up with proper siting and building of your stack, maintain it through the seasoning process, and protect it until you’re ready to use it.
-Burning firewood is efficient and economical … it’s a wonderful way to reconnect with nature and our history, while staying warm, too.
+Burning firewood with an effective type of fire starter is efficient and economical… it’s a wonderful way to reconnect with nature and our history, while staying warm and cooking a delicious campfire dinner too.